joram/route66/README.md

 `route66.group`

 this tag will be used to group the links together. if you have multiple services with the same group name they will be grouped together.

+### Enable
+`route66.enable`

+this tag will enable or disable the link from being displayed. if this tag is not present it will default to disabled.